 Take for example the guarding instincts of the German Shepherds, Rottweilers, and Dobermans.
 The herding instinct of the Collies, the hunting instincts of the Gundogs, such as Labradors, Spaniels and Hounds, not forgetting the digging and hunting instincts of the Terriers.

 Sometimes we strengthen these instincts and drives inadvertently.
-Especially when is comes to Self Preservation.
+Especially when it comes to Self Preservation.
 It is this instinct where fear and uncertainty is created.
-Which in turn is the main reason for aggression and dog attacks, either against humans or other dogs.
+Which in turn can be a trigger for aggression and attacks on humans or other dogs?

 See my article and Video Clips on how to stop this.
 The Jingler